kgigger/kgigger/README.md

 ## 🎯 Currently

 - Running an SEO experiment in public
+- Consulting through GigTech LLC
 - Building client projects (the NDA kind)
-- Learning to vibe with AI-assisted development
-- Convincing myself golf is fun
+- Hiking, camping, and pretending golf is fun

 ---